NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/init_script.md

 # Data Source: ncloud_init_script

-This module can provide useful for get detail of Init script created before.
+This module can be useful for getting detail of Init script created before.

 ## Example Usage